- Members of the College engaged in study which will count towards the requirements of the PhD degree

 For students outside Cambridge there is no separate application form for these Scholarships.
 All eligible applicants who by 1 March have been made a conditional offer by St John’s will be considered.
-In view of the sometimes lengthy selection processes in departments and the resultant delays that may occur between the submission of applications and their receipt by the College, applicants are advised to apply to the University's Graduate Admissions Office at the Board of Graduate Studies (via the Applicant Portal) no later than 30 November.
+In view of the sometimes lengthy selection processes in departments and the resultant delays that may occur between the submission of applications and their receipt by the College, applicants are advised to apply to the University's Graduate Admissions Office (via the Applicant Portal) no later than 30 November.
 Please note, however, that many University funding opportunities and some courses specify an earlier deadline.

 Applicants for the above Scholarships will be required to also apply for all other research awards for which they are eligible.
 The value of any Scholarship awarded will be reduced appropriately to take account of payments from other sources.
 Election will be conditional upon admission by the University's Graduate Admissions Office.

-Applications from current Graduate Students of St John's
+Applications from current Postgraduate Students of St John's

 Applications from Members of other Cambridge colleges

 Postgraduate Students of other Cambridge colleges who have commenced a PhD or CPGS prior to the academic year 2022-23 are not eligible to enter the Competition.